TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 .. _tip-of-the-day-2016-10-08:
 .. rst-class:: panel panel-default

-How to write inline code
+How to Write Inline Code
 ========================

 **Update:** This information has been migrated to :ref:`Inline-Code`